Completing Networks by Learning Local Connection Patterns: Related Works

 \subsection{Graph Auto-Encoder}

-Graph Auto-Encoder\cite{wang2016auto,kipf2016variational} aims to create a graph encoder to embed the graph into a continuous space and we want that embedding vector to represent the graph structure information sufficiently.
-It has been widely used in many fields because it can represent network structure in low-dimensional space in a trainable way\cite{li2021graph,do2020graph,li2019structure}.
-Usually, one graph auto-encoder consists of two sub-parts, one is encoder, it takes adjacency matrix $A_{n \times n}$ and node features $X \in \mathbb{R}^{N \times k}$ as its input, where $A_{i,j} = 1$ if node $v_i$ connects to node $v_j$ and $A_{i,j} = 0$ otherwise.
-The encoder maps each node to an embedding vector, thus the output of the encoder will be a matrix $H \in \mathbb{R}^{N \times d}$.
-Another part of a graph auto-encoder is the decoder.
-It takes the outputs of the encoder, the vectors of the nodes $H$ as its input and outputs a set of edge probability $\hat{A} \in [0,1]^{N \times \frac{N}{2}}$.
+Graph Auto-Encoder \cite{wang2016auto,kipf2016variational}, which aims to encode a graph into a set of vectors in a continuous space to represent the structural information sufficiently with a trainable way \cite{li2021graph,do2020graph,li2019structure}, has obtained wide applications.
+Usually, one graph auto-encoder consists of two parts, one is the encoder which takes adjacency matrix $A_{n \times n}$(where $A_{i,j} = 1$ if node $v_i$ connects to node $v_j$ and $A_{i,j} = 0$ otherwise) and node attribute $X \in \mathbb{R}^{N \times k}$ as its input and turn it into a matrix $H \in \mathbb{R}^{N \times d}$ as the output, where $k$ represents the original feature dimension of the data, and $d$ is used as a hyperparameter to represent the hidden feature dimension of the data.
+Another part is the decoder which takes the output of the encoder, the vectors of the nodes $H$ as its input, and outputs a set of edge probabilities $P \in [0,1]^{N \times \frac{N}{2}}$.
 The objective of the decoder is to reconstruct the original adjacency matrix as accurate as possible.
 So for the parameter $\theta$ the loss function can be the cross entropy function as follows:

-Usually the encoder is parameterized and the decoder is not.
-A decoder based Inner Product Decoder and Distance are often considered.
-Given the embeddings of two nodes $x_i$ and $x_j$, the decoder returns the probability these two nodes connect by caculating the inner product or distance of these nodes embeddings.
+Usually we only parameterize the encoder part, and leave the decoder as simple operations such as Inner Product or Distance calculation.
+In this way, we can get the embedding vectors of nodes from the encoder, and get the probability of connection between any two nodes through the decoder.

-Note that if we can reconstruct the adjacency matrix perfectly, it means all the connection information has been stored in the node embeddings $H$.
-In face that's the objective the graph auto-encoder: generate a set of node embeddings $H \in \mathbb{R}^{N \times d}$(rather than $A \in [0,1]^{N \times N}$) that express the structure information efficiently.